-The SCRO Committee does not replace the oversight of the Institutional Biosafety Committee (IBC), Institutional Animal Care and Use Committee (IACUC) or Institutional Review Board (IRB), or alter the scope of review of these committees.
+The SCRO Committee does not replace the oversight of the Institutional Biosafety Committee (IBC), Animal Care and Use Committee (IACUC) or Institutional Review Board (IRB), or alter the scope of review of these committees.
 Protocols that normally require IBC, IACUC and/or IRB approval continue to require these approvals.
-Investigators may submit their protocol applications to the SCRO Committee while IRB, IBC or IACUC approval is pending or after it is granted.
-Final SCRO Committee approval will not be given until the SCRO Committee receives documentation of all required IBC, IACUC and IRB approvals.
+Investigators have the responsibility of submitting the required documents to the relevant oversight committees.
+If any component of the research project is conducted at an institution other than UConn, the SCRO Committee must receive documentation that the relevant approvals (IBC, IACUC, or IRB) have been obtained at the institution where the research is conducted.

-IRB: Approval must be obtained from the IRB(s) at the campus(es) where the human subjects research will occur.
-Because oversight issues of the IRB and the SCRO Committee are intertwined, it is recommended that the IRB and SCRO Committee reviews occur in parallel.
+- IRB: Because oversight issues of the IRB and the SCRO Committee are intertwined, it is recommended that the IRB and SCRO Committee reviews occur in parallel.
 Approval must be obtained from the IRB(s) at the campus(es) where the research will occur.
 Investigators should submit a copy of their IRB application to the SCRO Committee along with their SCRO Committee application.
 A UConn IRB must review and approve stem cell research protocols for:

 - Receiving and coding for human biological materials with personal donor identifiers;